intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 ## Enter, Codemods! 🥳

-Before you start chugging gallons of coffee ☕ and bashing on your keyboard ⌨️, wasting all those previous hours, you hear about codemods.
+Before you start chugging gallons of coffee ☕ and bashing on your keyboard ⌨️, wasting all those precious hours, you hear about codemods.
 Suddenly the light comes back into your life. 🌟

 Codemods - shorthand for code modifications - are cool programs that can help you automate all the tedious work of modifying your code to do all the needed changes to re-structure it for a dependency change.
 Codemods easily allow your current codebases to be *transformed* automatically and migrate from one structure to another that allows it to work after needed dependency changes.